tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 I feel my face begin to turn red and the pressure growing in my visage.
 I look down and begin to see bumps begin to form under my skin along my arms.
 I raise my shirt and see the same.
 Blood begins to pour out of each hole.
 Growing and growing, heavier and heavier I feel my feet begin to press into the carpet below me.
 All at once I feel as though I will erupt, pop like a zit filled with calcium.

  My vision begins to fade to black.
 I'm begging and pleading inside myself for this to stop.
-As it begins to crescendo feel my body stretch and finally collapse into itself.
+As it begins to crescendo I feel my body stretch up and up, finally I collapse into myself.
 A wave of blood erupts from me like a volcano.
 Shooting in every single direction in my little home.
 There I lay, a pile of what I once was.
 Gone.

+I cannot see.
+I am not me.
+I am not here.
+I simply hear the gnashing of teeth and the chewing of meat.
+I am with him.
+He is with me.
+We are one.
+I am whole once again.

 "Hey Arin, we got another clean up job.
 I'll send you over the address.
 When you see it just let me know if you'll be alright doing it with me.
 I know it might be tough."
 John said over the phone in a somber tone.